a mode of procedure

 MODUS is a project to bring together and map these diverse and rich practices and provide a platform to bridge the divide between theory and practice in fashion.
 It will facilitate conversations between the practitioners working in this expanded field and writers/theorists from a range of disciplines including sociology, cultural and critical theory, politics and economics to help formulate new perspectives on fashion.
 The project will take various forms from publications to events and workshops – all with the aim to establish an international research network that represents and supports this community of expanded practice.

-MODUS is a platform for expanded fashion practice through Onomatopee Projects, initiated and led by Ruby Hoette and Caroline Stevenson in collaboration with Roland Brauchli.
+MODUS is a platform for expanded fashion practice through Onomatopee Projects.
+It is initiated and led by Ruby Hoette and Caroline Stevenson in collaboration with Roland Brauchli and Floriane Misslin as research assistant.